 This has lead to a continued interest in the relationship between the local, the national, the regional and the international, explored for example in BBCs TV adaptations of the Henning Mankell’s Wallander books and currently in the ongoing Horizon2020-funded project I-Media-Cities, which involves collaborative research between institutions in nine European cities on the topic of “city films”.

 Stigsdotter has published on diversity in Swedish society and its representation in contemporary visual culture, focussing in particular on recent debates around ethnicity and representation in Swedish media.
-But her main research focus in the area of representation concerns the topic of women in Swedish film history, on which she collaborates with the Swedish Film Insitute’s initiative Nordic Women in Film, and in the related “Women’s Film History Network: Norden” project, supported by the Nordic Council of Ministers.
+But her main research focus in the area of representation concerns the topic of women in Swedish film history, which she has explored in several research collaborations, including the ongoing project "Representing Women".